panoptesDev/Safecoin/docs/src/inflation/inflation_schedule.md

 ![](/img/p_ex_staked_yields.png)

-Again, the above shows an example _Staked Yield_ that a staker might expect over time on the Safecoin network with the _Inflation Schedule_ as specified.
+Again, the above shows an example _Staked Yield_ that a staker might expect over time on the Panoptis network with the _Inflation Schedule_ as specified.
 This is an idealized _Staked Yield_ as it neglects validator uptime impact on rewards, validator commissions, potential yield throttling and potential slashing incidents.
 It additionally ignores that _% of Staked PANO_ is dynamic by design - the economic incentives set up by this _Inflation Schedule_ are more clearly seen when _Token Dilution_ is taken into account (see the **Adjusted Staking Yield** section below).